wp-plugins/real-user-monitoring-by-pingdom/readme.txt

 With Pingdom's Real User Monitoring you can know exactly how your visitors are experiencing you website's performance.
 It gives you invaluable insights into the website's load time.
 It also helps answer questions like how your website really perform from a specific country or web browser.

 Real User Monitoring is the only way to see how every single visitor is experiencing a website.
 It's paramount when you want to make improvments to your website's performance.

 Please note that you need a Pingdom account for this plugin.
-If you don't have one, grab one free at <a href="https://www.pingdom.com/rum" title="Pingdom Real User Monitoring">pingdom.com</a> – it's super-easy!
+If you don't have one, grab one free at <a href="https://www.pingdom.com/rum" title="Pingdom Real User Monitoring">pingdom.com</a> - it's super-easy!

 == Installation ==

+** Option 1**

+1. From your WordPress administration interface, go to 'Plugins' > 'Add new'.
+Once there, search for "Pingdom" or "real user monitoring."
+2. Click 'Install Now' and follow the instructions.
+3. Now go to 'Plugins' > 'Pingdom Real User Monitoring'.
+There you will find further instructions for how to enable RUM on your WordPress site.

+** Option 2**

 1. Upload the full directory into your /wp-content/plugins directory
-2. Activate the plugin from the 'Plugins' menu in WordPress
+2. Activate the 'Pingdom Real User Monitoring' plugin from the 'Plugins' menu in WordPress
-3. Enter your tracking code under the plugins menu
+3. Now go to 'Plugins' > 'Pingdom Real User Monitoring'.
+There you will find further instructions for how to enable RUM on your WordPress site.

 == Frequently Asked Questions ==